gopherd/example/README.md

 ### 4.3 Configure support for the simplest line comments

-The configuration uses the `JSON` format, but considering that some explanations may be needed in the configuration, it supports line comments starting with `//` at the beginning of a line (leading whitespace is allowed).
-Block comments like `/* ... */` are not supported.
+For configurations using the `JSON` format, we've taken into account that you might need to include some explanatory notes.
+Therefore, we support line comments that begin with `//` at the start of a line (allowing for leading whitespace).
+However, block comments using `/* ... */` are not supported.

+This approach allows you to add comments to your JSON configuration files for better readability and maintenance, while still maintaining compatibility with standard JSON parsers when the comments are stripped out.

 Examples of valid comments:

 ```json
 {
     // Valid comment